ychalier/hoplite/README.md

 ### Prerequisites

-You will need Python 3 and Android Studio (for [`adb`](https://developer.android.com/studio/command-line/adb) and [`monkeyrunner`](https://developer.android.com/studio/test/monkeyrunner)).
+You will need Python 3 and Android Studio for [`adb`](https://developer.android.com/studio/command-line/adb).

 `adb` allows for remotely controlling the Android device (either a real phone plugged into the computer via USB with ['USB debugging' enabled](https://developer.android.com/studio/command-line/adb#Enabling), or an emulated phone created with [AVD](https://developer.android.com/studio/run/managing-avds)).

-`monkeyrunner` makes the interface between Python and Java.
-I had some troubles getting it to work properly.
-I mostly used this [StackOverflow answer](https://stackoverflow.com/questions/52815413/monkeyrunner-noclassdeffounderror-com-android-chimpchat-chimpchat).

 ### Installation